Toward Sustainable Clusters in Agribusiness

 2SCALE uses a business approach to improve rural livelihoods and food security in Africa.
 We work through public-private partnerships to accelerate inclusive business; smallholder farmers and agribusiness entrepreneurs work together, with profits fairly shared.

-The project is funded by DGIS-Netherlands and implemented jointly by IFDC and the Base-of-the Pyramid Innovation Center.
-2SCALE is currently active in Benin, Côte d’Ivoire, Ethiopia, Ghana, Kenya, Mali, Mozambique, Nigeria, and Uganda.
+The project is funded by DGIS-Netherlands and implemented jointly by IFDC and the Base-of-the-Pyramid Innovation Center.
+2SCALE is currently active in Burkina Faso, Côte d’Ivoire, Ethiopia, Ghana, Kenya, Mali, Niger, and Nigeria.

 Increasing Productivity and Farmer Incomes